Planning is the foundation that helps transform a spark of an idea into a compelling story.

 How do I start my first novel?

-To start your first novel, begin with a clear idea for your story and main characters.
+To start your first novel, begin with a clear idea for your story and lead characters.
 Outline the plot to provide direction and structure for your fiction writing.
 Set a writing schedule to maintain consistency, and write a little each day to build momentum.
 Embrace the process and allow yourself to explore and refine your story as you go.